I386

-The Intel 386, originally released as 80386 and later renamed i386, is a 32-bit microprocessor introduced in 1985.
-The first versions had 275,000 transistors and were the CPU of many workstations and high-end personal computers of the time.
+The 32-bit i386 can correctly execute most code intended for the earlier 16-bit processors such as 8086 and 80286 that were ubiquitous in early PCs.
 As the original implementation of the 32-bit extension of the 80286 architecture, the i386 instruction set, programming model, and binary encodings are still the common denominator for all 32-bit x86 processors, which is termed the i386 architecture, x86, or IA-32, depending on context.

-The 32-bit i386 can correctly execute most code intended for the earlier 16-bit processors such as 8086 and 80286 that were ubiquitous in early PCs.
 Over the years, successively newer implementations of the same architecture have become several hundreds of times faster than the original 80386 (and thousands of times faster than the 8086).
-The 20 MHz version operates 4-5 MIPS.
-It also performs between 8,000 and 9,000 Dhrystones per second.
-A 33 MHz 80386 was reportedly measured to operate at about 11.4 MIPS.